bernardlau171/COMP3335-project/General Training/step5.md

 These tables includes the store's customer data, staff data, goods data and so on.

+You could use any sql statements in the terminal here for more information!

 while there is a lot more different tables in a actual woocommerce environment, similar to the picture below: